syed-sameer-ul-hassan/syed-sameer-ul-hassan/README.md

           <b>SQL EASY</b>
         </a>
         <p>
-          SQL Easy is an automated menu driven pipeline that simplifies mass SQL injection reconnaissance.
-It seamlessly chains subdomain discovery, parameter extraction, and vulnerability testing into a single interactive terminal workflow.
+         SQL Easy is an automated SQL injection and reconnaissance pipeline that chains Subfinder, Httpx, Katana, and SQLMap into a single intelligent workflow for security researchers and penetration testers
         </p>
       </td>
     </tr>